Frequently Asked Questions: school staff and the COVID-19 vaccine

 Will I still have to wear a mask while at work after getting the vaccine?

 Yes.
-While the vaccine may prevent you from getting sick, it is unknown at this time if you can still carry and transmit the virus to others.
 Monroe One employees will still be required to follow the Reopening Plan guidelines, which include masks and social distancing, in order to ensure a safe and healthy environment for everyone.

 What are the possible side effects of a COVID-19 vaccine?